empathicqubit/aqualogue/README.md

 instead.
 Run that and it will create an index.html that embeds all JS files in subfolders.
 That should be all you need to run the javascript, although to distribute it you're going to have to edit the generated file to use relative paths instead of absolute filesystem paths.
-(Sorry.)
+(Sorry.
+You're welcome to set up a build process that isn't total ass if you want.)

 Sprites need to be assembled into a sheet in the main assets/ folder with a JSON hash file that PixiJS can pick up.
 I used TexturePacker while creating this.